rowlandz/miscr/README.md

     // field access through reference
     let age: i32 = bobRef->age;

-Owned references point to heap-allocated memory that must eventually be freed.
+Unique references point to heap-allocated memory that must eventually be freed.
 The borrow checker tracks _ownership_ of owned references similar to Rust.
-Like Rust, an owned reference cannot be used twice:
+Like Rust, a unique reference cannot be used twice:

-    let buf: #i8 = C::malloc(20);
+    let buf: &uniq i8 = C::malloc(20);
     C::free(buf);
     C::free(buf);            // ERROR: double use.

-_Unlike_ Rust, the only things that count as a _use_ are passing the value to a function or returning it, so MiSCR lets you do things that Rust would complain
+_Unlike_ Rust, the only things that count as a _use_ are passing the value to a function or returning it, so MiSCR is slightly more lenient than Rust:
-about:

-    let x: #i8 = C::malloc(20);
+    let x: &uniq i8 = C::malloc(20);
-    let y: #i8 = x;          // This doesn't use x, C::free(x);              // so x is still usable here.
+    let y: &uniq i8 = x;     // This doesn't use x, C::free(x);              // so x is still usable here.

 On the second line, ownership of `x` is not transfered to `y`.
 Instead, `y`